Also by Brian L. Plescher: The Directed Author — Available June 12 →

 Getting Started with Woundwise

-If you are arriving from outside academic philosophy, Woundwise offers a set of practical lenses for moving through breakdown—personal, political, and ecological—without pretending things are fine or returning to a false normal.
-For related explorations, see the philosophy essays on mutual aid and post-anthropocene thought.
+If you are arriving from outside academic philosophy, Woundwise offers a set of practical lenses for moving through breakdown — personal, political, and ecological — without pretending things are fine or returning to a false normal.

 • Begin with the introduction and the overview of collapse as methodology.